Red-stevo/springbootNotes/Configurations/mybatisConfiguration.md

-# springbootNotes.
-## springboot database operation configurations.

-## MyBatis Configuration in Spring Boot
+# MyBatis Configuration in Spring Boot

 This guide provides step-by-step instructions for setting up **MyBatis** in a Spring Boot project using XML-based SQL mapping.